containerd/runwasi/docs/src/developer/architecture.md

 1. **Shim Implementation**: Implements the containerd shim v2 API to facilitate communication between containerd and the WebAssembly runtime.
 2. **Host Integration Traits**: Provides traits that WebAssembly runtimes must implement to integrate with the Runwasi shim.
+3. **Wasm OCI Integration**: Transparent handling of the [wasm-oci spec](https://tag-runtime.cncf.io/wgs/wasm/deliverables/wasm-oci-artifact/).

 ### Engine Types

 Runwasi supports two types of engines:

 1. **WebAssembly / WASI Engine**: Executes WebAssembly modules or components in a containerized process.
-2. **Youki Container Engine**: Manages OCI-compliant container workloads.
+2. **Youki Container Engine**: Manages OCI-compliant native Linux container workloads.
 It offers functionality analogous to [runc](https://github.com/opencontainers/runc), including lifecycle operations for containers.

 Runwasi automatically detects the type of workload and decides which of the two modes to execute.
 This allows Runwasi shims to run WebAssembly workloads side-by-side with container workloads.